MarshallAsch/ns3-action/README.md

 **optional** A script that can be specified to run before the simulation code get compiled or run.

 Note that this will be run from the NS3 directory, the script directory must be relative to the repository root and should not include a leading '/'
+The ns-3 root installation location can be accessed through the `NS3_ROOT` envirionment variable.
+The module can be accessed through the `NS3_MODULE` environment variable.

 #### `post_run`

 **optional** A script that can be specified to run before the simulation code get compiled or run.
 If this is specified then the return value of this script is used.

 Note that this will be run from the NS3 directory, the script directory must be relative to the repository root and should not include a leading '/'
+The ns-3 root installation location can be accessed through the `NS3_ROOT` envirionment variable.
+The module can be accessed through the `NS3_MODULE` environment variable.

 #### `location`